 These clubs give elementary and middle school students a safe place to go after school two days a week for tutoring, character lessons, and fun activities.
 In the process, they develop healthy relationships with their peers and with adult volunteers in a positive environment.
-We currently run two clubs, the Bridge of Hope, serving the community around Nitsch Elementary, and the Bridge of Light, serving the community around Kaiser Elementary.
+Currently, our after school clubs serve the neighborhoods around Kaiser Elementary and Nitsch Elementary.

 The goal of this program is to help children read on grade level by the end of third grade, which is a critical predictor for whether a student will succeed in school and graduate.
 Volunteers are paired with two students and read individually with each child for 15 minutes.
 This extra one-on-one attention increases student confidence and fluency and encourages a love of reading.